tmat/roslyn/docs/contributing/Developing a Language Feature.md

 - **Why was my language feature PR closed?**: Language features will not be accepted as direct PRs to a main branch.
 Even simple features are too involved for senior Language Team members to complete in this fashion.
 Features need to follow the above process in order to be incorporated into the language.

 - **Why are features disabled by default?**: Language features spend a considerable amount of time in the same branch as our shipping product which is often master.
-The master branch of Roslyn is kept it a ship ready state at all times.
+The master branch of Roslyn is kept in a ship ready state at all times.
 To facilitate this all features which haven't been fully accepted into the language must be disabled.

 - **What is the difference between the future and master branches?**: The master branch represents code which will ship in updates to the C# 6 compiler.
 The future branch represents C# 7.